Where to live as a retiree in Spain?

 Reality:

-What we like: Nerja is a very pretty town and we love the nature.
+What we liked: Nerja is a very pretty town and we loved the nature.
 It is peaceful, quiet, the people are nice.
-Maybe Covid has shattered our psyche – but it’s what we need right now.
 Lots of beautiful beaches, lots of hikes in the hills behind town.
-At the same time, it has some of the conveniences of an expat town: things like specialty stores and specialty restaurants (we have a lot of Indian restaurants here.
-It’s a stupid criteria but we love Indian food).
+At the same time, it has some of the conveniences of an expat town: things like specialty stores and specialty restaurants.
 More importantly, although small, Nerja is a functioning town and has everything we need.
 Yes, it’s a seaside town but it’s also more than that.
-We’re also 45 minutes from Malaga which means we have a major airport relatively close by.

 Antequera

-We moved to Antequera, which, looking back at our original criteria, checks off all our boxes: it’s a mid-sized city, it’s close to nature, it’s 25 minutes from Malaga by high-speed train (for us that’s important) and it’s significantly less expensive than the coast.
-It’s not overwhelmed by tourists, doesn’t have a lot of expats, they speak Spanish (not Basque or Catalan), it’s a “real” city (it is also a very attractive city with a lot of history).
+Looking back at our original criteria, Antequera checked off all our boxes: it’s a mid-sized city, it’s close to nature, it’s 25 minutes from Malaga by high-speed train (for us that’s important) and it’s significantly less expensive than the coast.
+It’s not overwhelmed by tourists, doesn’t have a lot of expats, they speak Spanish (not Basque or Catalan).
+It’s the “real Spain”, a very interesting and attractive city with lots of history.

 The 15 Most Liveable Cities in Spain